robbyevans/Agro-chem-ecom-project/README.md

 4.open the index.html file with live server

-This project is 70% complete with the slight exception of the checkout page,adding of selected elements to cart and payment system
+This project is a single page website with the exception of the checkout page,adding of selected elements to cart and payment system.

 ## Technology used